xruslanx123/Go/README.md

  Here is a list of what you could do with Go!:

- Create simple challenges.<br>
+ Create simple challenges.

- Make guides/tours to share your knowlage about locations or informatiom about places.<br>
+ Make guides/tours to share your knowlage about locations or informatiom about places.

- Create challenges for school trips, family vacations or social events(private, public or combined).<br>
+ Create challenges for school trips, family vacations or social events(private, public or combined).

- And most important invent your own ways of using this platform.<br>
+ And most important invent your own ways of using this platform.

  Also, offcourse participate in challenges made by others.